-The Service has a structured process of external communication with the principal mechanisms being the website and face-to-face interactions at key partnerships and local democratic arrangements.
+The Service has a structured process of external communication with the principal mechanisms being through social media, our website and face-to-face interactions at key partnerships and local democratic arrangements.
 The Service has drawn upon the joint needs assessment processes that exist.
 An evaluation framework has been developed to strengthen this relationship.